-The Lively Letters™ program has been clinically-proven to improve reading skills among students with various different types of students through third party and Reading with TLC™ clinical studies.
+The Lively Letters™ program has been clinically proven to improve reading skills among students with various different types of students through the third party and Reading with TLC™ clinical studies.

 What makes Lively Letters™ especially unique is that the program teaches students to discover what they are doing with their mouths when making the letter sounds.
 This oral kinesthetic feature greatly improves both phonological skills and reading skills (Howard, M.P.
 1986; Golinkoff, R.M.
 1978).

 Using Mouth Cues And Embedded Letter Pictures

 Orthographic Mapping to support sight word reading is facilitated when beginners are taught about articulatory features of phonemes and when grapheme-phoneme relations are taught with letter-embedded picture mnemonics(Ehri, L 2014).

 Numerous studies support the use of music when teaching children skills, including phonics and phonemic awareness, and the use of music was listed as a promising instructional feature of phonics programs that warrant more study (Report of the National Reading Panel).

 Using Letters And Letter Sounds In Phonemic Awareness